al-caveman/cavemancms/content_raw/food/article.md

 (nutritional value-wise) at a cheaper price point.

 But people buy pizza coz they think it's _sounds crunchy_ when you eat it.
-Fuck that nonsense.
+F*ck that nonsense.
 There is no nutrition in _crunch_.
 This makes pizza a form of drug that creates artificial need (by the allure of its crunch and smell) to cause people to make the irrational decision of buying it.
-_#BanFuckingPizza_.

 ## i'm smart